thunklife/thunklife.github.io/blog/_posts/2017-02-17-purescript-validation-pt1.md

+---
+layout: post
+excerpt: There are a number of ways that we can signal that an error occurred using Algebraic Data Types in PureScript, the most well know are `Maybe` and `Either`.
+Each come with their own unique drawbacks, but is there another option?
+post-title: Validating Inputs With PureScript Validation - Part 1
+---

 # Validating Inputs With PureScript Validation - Part 1

 There are a number of ways that we can signal that an error occurred using